Voted Best State Websites for 2025 and 2026

 **Additional Notes/Transcriptions/Resources

-• Cabo Rojo: I wanted to share some information about Cabo Rojo with you.
+• who has a blog and has written two books available for purchase on AMAZON.
+Cabo Rojo: I wanted to share some information about Cabo Rojo with you.
 I recently learned about a gentleman named César Zapata Lozada, who has a blog and has written two books available for purchase on Amazon.
 These books cover the Baptisms for 1814-1820 and 1820-1824.
 If you’re interested in learning more about the area’s history, I highly recommend checking them out!
 Here’s the link: https://genus-meridiem-pr.blogspot.com/

-• You can search for his books on Amazon by name.
-His blogs reference plenty of families he has investigated.
+• You can search for his books on Amazon by title or author.
+His blog references many families he has investigated.
 It is worth checking out.
 UPDATE Nov.
-19, 2022-The book “Familias de Cabo Rojo” by Ursula Acosta and David Cuesta is available online, see the link above, under Cabo Rojo)
+19, 2022: The book “Familias de Cabo Rojo” by Ursula Acosta and David Cuesta is available online; see the link above under Cabo Rojo.

 • LOíza: Transcriptions available.

-• Orocovis: I have some important information regarding church records before 1885 to share with you.
+• Orocovis: I have some vital information about church records prior to 1885 to share with you.
 Unfortunately, these records no longer exist due to natural disasters.
 However, I was able to obtain a few documents from before 1885.
 Transcribing these records will take some time, but I am happy to assist anyone who needs it.
 If you have any questions or concerns, please don’t hesitate to contact me.

 Sources for Church Records and Indexes: